- En Español

 Here are answers to the questions consumers ask us most often about the Whole Grain Stamp.
+You can also read an overview about the Whole Grain Stamp here.

-Q. How does your Whole Grain Stamp help me easily find whole grain products?
+How does your Whole Grain Stamp help me easily ﬁnd whole grain products?

 A. Scientists and government guidelines recommend that all adults eat at least three servings of whole grain each day.
 The eye-catching black and gold Whole Grain Stamp makes ﬁnding whole grains simple.